brevzin/cpp_proposals/2944_comparisons_for_reference_wrapper/comparisons-for-reference_wrapper.md

 This would be the only case where any behavior would change.

+## Constraints vs Mandates

+Surprisingly, the status quo today is that for standard library types `std::pair`, `std::tuple`, etc., the spaceship operator is constrained (by way of `$synth-three-way-result$<T>`) but the equality operators and existing relational operators actually are *Mandated* instead.
+There does not seem to be a particularly good reason for this.
+It kind of just happened - the relational comparisons became constrained by way of my [@P1614R2], and the equality ones just weren't touched.
+It would make a lot more sense to have all of them constrained, so that `std::equality_comparable<std::tuple<T>>` wasn't just `true` for all `T` (well, except `void` and incomplete types).

+This paper proposes as a drive-by to also make all the comparison operators *Constrained* instead of *Mandated*.

 # Proposal

 Add `==` and `<=>` to `std::reference_wrapper<T>` so that `std::reference_wrapper<T>` is always comparable when `T` is, regardless of how `T`'s comparisons are defined.